SocialEconomyDataLab/spec/docs/identifiers.md

 .. _organisation-identifier:
 ```
 ## Organisation identifier
-Most organisations have some sort of official registration number that can be used to uniquely identify them and to look up their details from an official registers or public list.
+Most organisations have some sort of official registration number that can be used to uniquely identify them and to look up their details from an official register or public list.

 There are two parts to an organisation identifier: